Wahab716/Wahab716/README.md

 My name is Mahmud and I am a Software Engineer living in the US.

-🎓 Computer Science Senior @ UB
+🎓 Computer Science Graduate | University at Buffalo
 💻 Interested in Systems + Web Development
-🚀 Building projects to become industry-ready
+🚀 Passionate about building impactful software

 ## 🛠️ Tech Stack